DV

 Strategy & risk

-SPYI tracks S&P 500 Index with an options approach, while VTI tracks CRSP US Total Market Index using a basket strategy.
-Beta is 0.69 for SPYI and 1.03 for VTI, indicating SPYI is less volatile relative to the market.
+SPYI tracks S&P 500 Index with an options approach, while VTI tracks CRSP US Total Market Index with a basket approach.
+Beta is 0.69 for SPYI and 1.0379 for VTI, indicating SPYI is less volatile relative to the market.

 SPYI beta0.69